-If you’re just looking for a fitness watch with an OLED display and are happy to live without onboard GPS, the Fitbit Versa 3 might be a better bet.
-It’s much cheaper at just $225, has Amazon Alexa and Google Assistant built in, and it’s an all-around good fitness tracker.
+If you’re looking for a Venu 2 alternative with more smartwatch features, consider the Fitbit Versa 3.
+It’s cheaper than the Venu, has Amazon Alexa and Google Assistant built-in, and it’s an all-around good fitness tracker.
 The Garmin Venu is a more advanced fitness product though, so it’s not nearly a 1:1 comparison.

 Garmin Venu review: The verdict